pslucas0212/CCSM-103-Designing-for-Onboarding-Success/README.md

 3. Educate and motivate end ussers.
 Success correlated directly to understanding what they need to  do and they do it.
 Both need to work at this together.
 4. Manage change effectively.
 Existing processes need to change with the adoption of your product.
 Change is not as easy as you think.
 Changing habits or existing processes are hard.
 The outcomes/benefits may always be apparent to the end user with the new product.
 How are going to break existing habits and reform new habits.
 5. Reinforce value promise by delivering compelling initial value.
 Show that value promise is there and you are good to your word.
 You can deliver on the promise you made.

+## Key Elements of a Successful Onboarding
+- A well planned onboarding process will show up as improved retentiion, upsell and customer retention
+1. A robust handoff and transfer of knowledge from sales to onboarding team.
+Create a robust transfer process.
+Focous on this first
+2. Having a customer journey that is well understood internall and is in a format that can be shared with customers.
+Onboarding is a crtical part of the customer journey, but just one phase.
+Need to understand how onobarding fits into the customer journey.
+3. An onboarding playbook that is specific to the customers' profile and needs.
+Need to understand who does what when.
+What's the process and have it communiated to the customer.
+Have customer profile and future needs as part of the playbook repository.
+4. Clear metrics that track progress and trigger corrective action if needed.
+Need to track playbook activities and identify and correct any issues early as possible.
+Track impact on customer
+5. A reliable process for communicating progress and demonstrating value acheived to the customer.
+Show progress that you and the customer is making via project plan or an app.
+Call out any value that the customer has acheived.
+Demonstrate and tell about the value they acheive during every part of the journey

+There are different models for onboarding new customers.
+1. Self-guided/tech touch approach.
+Large volumes of customers with low price.
+Needs to be technology driven without much interaction from individual on your team.
+2. Guided implementation.
+Have a project, with processes, meetings and calls.
+A team based approach with you and the customer.
+Maybe onboarding team or customer success team depending on your organization.
+This a one-on-one approach
+3. Hybrid - combination of guided and self-guide.

+## Common Mistakes

+7.